 As with all precision medicine endeavours, data processing is equally as important as its collection: specifically, the processing of vast datasets produced by projects such as SG10K and SG100K, encompassing the integrated genomic and phenotypic data of tens of thousands of individuals.

-In this area, a crucial A*STAR contribution to the NPM programme’s first phase was the establishment of national Genomic Web Services.
-These are accessible through the SG10K_Health web portal and allow users to query the SG10K dataset for information on a range of factors such as protein-drug interactions, polygenic risk scores (PRS) and allele frequencies.
+In this area, a crucial A*STAR contribution to the NPM programme’s first phase was the establishment of a new national Genomic Web Services.
+From the SG10K_Health web portal, users can query the SG10K dataset for information on a range of factors such as protein-drug interactions, polygenic risk scores (PRS) and allele frequencies.
 To date, the platform offers five services to help researchers distil health insights from SG10K, through invaluable contributions from GIS, BII, I2R and IHPC.

 Among the services provided through SG10K_Health is the PRS Web Service, developed by I2R researchers.
 The team established pipelines for pre-processing and feature engineering to integrate and analyse data from WGS, consumer wearables and questionnaire responses.
 They then used the data to develop calculation pipelines for PRS—a metric that measures one’s genetic disease risk—of the three major Asian populations within SG10K.